Wednesday, 6 November 2024

 Purple-backed Fairywren - male

-Temperature soared up to near 37°C that day, and the sun was relentless. a Swamp Harrier was seen circling high above.
-On the swamp we added several wetland species, including Royal Spoonbills, Australian Shelduck, Pied Stilts and many Black-tailed Native-hens!
+Temperature soared up to near 37°C that day, with the relentless sun beating down on us.
+A Swamp Harrier was circling high above us.
+On the swamp we added several wetland species, including Royal Spoonbills, Australian Shelducks, Pied Stilts and many Black-tailed Native-hens!

 Swamp Harrier